jspears/nojector/Readme.md

 The function can return a promise or a value and has the following arguments.

 * ctx - The context object.
-* settings - The nojection settings.
 * pos - The position of the argument
 * param - the parsed name of the param, ie if custom$name, than it would be name.
+* params - the rest of the parsed params.